On June 30, 2009 the crew of the ship Balclutha and staff

 a little rigger humor

-The top rope and safety (preventer)
+The top rope and safety (preventer) line

-line rigged.
-The yellow slings and
+rigged.
+The yellow slings and shackles

-shackles are the top rope lizards to
+are the top rope lizards to prevent the

-hoisted into the vertical position
+the vertical position

-A closer view of the top rope lizards
+A closer view of the top rope lizards and

-and preventer lashed lizard.
-2 lizards
+preventer lashed lizard.
+2 lizards are

-are rigged; one at each halyard
+rigged; one at each halyard sheave at the

-sheave at the royal and t'gallant
+royal and t'gallant hounds.

 The various blocks at the topmast